 01. Use Liquify to adjust features

-In the Liquify panel Fix automatically detects faces and lays face nodes over the most important features such as forehead, eyes, cheeks, nose, mouth and chin.
+If you're looking for how to Photoshop on iPhone to retouch images and remove spots, dirt, and dust, just head to the Retouch section of the workflow.
+The Liquify tool automatically detects faces and lays face nodes over the most important features such as forehead, eyes, cheeks, nose, mouth and chin.
 From here click on a control point and adjust using either Warp, Swell, or Twirl to make adjustments.
 Hit Restore to undo changes in longer chains of editing.

 02. Smooth the skin